augustindbs/lse-course-finder/README.md

 <br/>

-Can now **browse and filter courses based on relevant metrics** (coursework components, mean grade, first-class rate etc.)
+There is also the option to **browse, sort and filter courses based on relevant metrics** (unit value, coursework components, mean grade, first-class rate etc.)